sidxiong/sidxiong.github.io/cv.md

 # Employments

 ### Didi Chuxing
-Worked on dynamic price team.
+Worked on dynamic price team as a software engineer intern.

 ### Alibaba Group
-Worked on Ad backend team.
+Worked on Ad backend team as a software engineer intern.

 # Projects